 This two-semester course provides an introduction to the law of agreements.
 Topics include contract formation, the doctrine of consideration and its substitutes, the Statute of Frauds, contract regulation, the parole evidence rule, interpretation, performance and breach, conditions, anticipatory breach, remedies for breach, specific performance, damages, restitution and impracticability and frustration.
 Both the common law and the Uniform Commercial Code are emphasized.
 The rights and duties of non-parties are covered to the extent possible.

-Legal Methods I
+Legal Practice I

 This skills course trains students in the traditional methods of case and statutory analysis, legal research and writing.
 The skills are developed through graded exercises, library research, and written work.
 Students prepare a client opinion letter and two office memoranda.